PoorgrammerDev/BadlandsCaves/README.md

 I started this project in my senior year of high school as I was getting into programming.
 It wasn't for a class or for a club, just something I wanted to work on in my free time.

 At the time, I was learning Java in my first real coding class.
-At the time, I knew Minecraft was coded in Java and knew how some of the technical things worked in the game, so I decided to take a shot at making some kind of gameplay experience.
+I knew Minecraft was coded in Java and knew how some of the technical things worked in the game, so I decided to take a shot at making some kind of gameplay experience.
 While this is technically a Spigot plugin, I tried to design the experience to be more akin to a Forge modpack.
 The main reason I didn't go with Forge is because I had wanted the game to be playable with as little client modding as possible.

 Through the process of creating this plugin, I discovered my passion for developing and designing video games, the former of which I've chosen to focus on for my career.
 Working on this project also served as a great incentive to learn more programming during my beginning stages of Computer Science, and it acted as my creative outlet and coding testing ground.
-I would randomly come up with new ideas to add, learn what I needed to understand to add them, and do so.
+I would spontaneously come up with new ideas to add, learn what I needed to understand to add them, and then do so.
 This led to the plugin being quite a smorgasbord of features, some completely unrelated to others.
-Did you know the Backrooms is in here somewhere?
+(Did you know the Backrooms is in here somewhere?)

 I had stopped development in August 2020 and moved onto other things for a while, but it always bothered me that I simply left the project to die.
 So, this year (2022), I returned and tied up some loose ends, fixed some bugs, and wrote this readme.
 It's not completely finished, but it's at a point where I can be happy about leaving it.